 We don’t know anyone that doesn’t like Legos, and now that there are Lego stores all over the place, you can give a bag of Legos in cool colors.
 Or ONE color, like white, or black, or clear for the minimalists.
 Package them in cello bags, bake-shop bags or buy little gift bags from the Dollar Store.

-If you’re near an Ikea, stock up on Tekla red-striped French-style cotton dishtowels 49 cents each, either for yourself or as a gift.
+Amazon now stocks Ikea’s great Ikea Tekla red-striped French-style dish towels either for yourself or as a gift.
 They make surprisingly stylish dinner napkins.
-Twenty-five of them wrapped with a ribbon will only cost about $12.
+Ten for about $17.
+If you can get to Ikea, 25 of them will only cost about $12.
 (They also make great gift wrapping.)

 Since we were given a subscription to Canal House Cooking last year, we find ourselves eagerly anticipating the newest issue of the charming self-published cookbook series by Christopher Hirscheimer and Melissa Hamilton.
 Each volume is full of good ideas, with lovely photographs and art.
 (Frank Stitt’s primer on artisan champagnes is, in itself, a trove of brilliant gift ideas.)
 Buy single issues ($19.95), a subscription, or the whole set of five that have been published so far.